 In this configuration, I preferred Jazz in overall sound quality, which countered my expectations since good solid state amps are so hard to differentiate in blind listening tests.
 The Jazz has the same level of clarity and detail as the Element, yet at the same time sounds slightly more rich in the bass and sweet in the mids and treble.
 Call it more musical, yet without any loss of neutrality or clarity.
 I emphasized the word slightly because the difference is subtle.
 Upon first impression they sound identical, though I feel well trained experienced listeners using excellent recordings would detect the difference consistently with careful listening in an ideal quiet environment.
 Indeed, the differences were big enough to overcome my expectation bias that there would be no differences!

 The Element is much more powerful and has similar S/N to the Jazz at max volume.
 But performance at full volume is not representative of performance at moderate output levels.
+Overall I the prefer the Jazz for daily listening.

 That said, if I needed the flexibility that the Element provides–listening to music from a laptop where I must stream bits over USB because I can’t install a high quality sound card, or I needed to use it as a preamp in addition to a great headphone amp, or I was using great but less than reference quality headphones like Sennheiser HD-600 instead of the Audeze–I would grab the Element without hestitation.
-To put some meat to that statement, I purchased my Element and it’s not for sale.